Seen on:

 The article, written by the magazine’s senior writer George Plimpton, was laced with astonishing details and just enough credibility to set the baseball world ablaze.
 But as it turned out, “The Curious Case of Sidd Finch” wasn’t just too good to be true — it was an elaborate April Fools’ joke.

-Sidd Finch, sublime hoax & literary masterpiece
+Sidd Finch: baseball’s greatest hoax and a literary masterpiece

 The Origins of the Hoax